 Acrylic paints are a hazardous material and must be handled with the proper care.
-There will be no eating while working with paints as this allows for possible ingestion of the paints.
-A 15-minute break will be taken during each class meeting.
-Any eating should take place then while not painting.
+There can be no eating while working with paints as this allows for possible ingestion of the paints.
 Although not as toxic as oil paints because they do not create fumes, the pigments used in acrylic paints are toxic.
 They should never be eaten or remain in contact with the skin for extended lengths of time.
 It is recommended that you wear rubber gloves when painting, but it is not required.
 If paint makes contact with your skin, wash the area as soon as possible so as to not allow the toxic chemicals to enter your body through the skin.